commonhaus/foundation/bylaws/7-liability-indemnification.md

 ---
 # Liability and Indemnification

-This document describes the liability and indemnification policies for the Commonhaus Foundation (CF).

 ## Liability

 [CF Council][cfc] (CFC) members and officers are not personally liable for actions undertaken in their official capacity, except in cases of willful misconduct or gross negligence.